meghdadFar/bourbon/README.md

-# kandula (work in progress)
+# Kandula (work in progress)

-`kandula` is package for generic Reinforcement Learning.
+Kandula is a Python package for Reinforcement Learning from Human Feedback (RLHF).
+Kandula is primarily used for fine tuning a Large Language Model with inputs from domain experts.